 Accounts receivable financing companies can provide fast, affordable funding to smooth out a small business’s cash flow or provide them with access to short-term working capital.
+Accounts receivable financing is based on factors like size, credit score, age and whether it’s an individual or group.
 After looking at the most popular options and some of the newest players in the space, we decided to review Fundbox, BlueVine, and Fluid.
-The AR financing companies represent some of the best invoice funding companies out there and we’ll take a closer look at how much funding you can receive, how much it will cost, and how quickly you can get funded.
+The accounts receivable financing companies represent some of the best invoice funding companies out there and we’ll take a closer look at how much accounts receivable funding you can receive, how much it will cost, and how quickly you can get funded.

 |Loan Amount||Advance Rate||Discount Rate|

 Best Accounts Receivable Financing Company 2017: Fundbox

 We recommend Fundbox because of their low rates, fast funding times, and because they will advance you 100% of the value of your invoices.
 They offer accounts receivable funding from $1K – $100K and do not charge any prepayment penalties.
 You can set up an account with Fundbox for free, sync your accounting software, and within minutes select the invoices you’d like to advance.

 Best Accounts Receivable Financing Companies: Fundbox vs. BlueVine vs. Fluid

 |Discount Rate||0.5% - 0.7 % per week||2.5 % - 5 % per month||3% - 4.5% per month|

 B2B, B2G, B2C